oliverwiegers/dotfiles/README.md

     && NON_INTERACTIVE=true ./install.sh
 ```

-If there are current configuration files these will be moved to
-`$HOME/current_config_backup-$(date +%Y%m%d%H%m)"` so the install script should
-not delete or override any files.

 ## Development and Testing

 This script can be tested inside a docker container.
 The repository provides a